Trans-Java Toll Road: History

 Over the years, this highway gets increasingly congested, the volume of cars using it increases each year, especially during Eid or Christmas seasons.
 The congestion is also caused by the fact that the highway is open-access, meaning that everyone, including pedestrians could use this road, not just intercity traffic.
 Frequent roadworks along the routes also hampers traffic.

 In order to combat congestion, President Soeharto started commissioning toll roads along the corridor in the 1980s, following the construction of Indonesia's first toll road, the Jakarta-Bogor-Ciawi (Jagorawi) Toll Road.
 Soeharto also created a state-owned enterprise PT.
 Jasa Marga to regulate and operate toll roads in Indonesia.

 During this era, the highway is completed in sections.
 The first section to be fully completed is the section between Tangerang and Jakarta, this section was completed in 1984.
 Two years later, the section between Surabaya and Gempol (near Pasuruan.
 Semarang Outer Ring Road was the next section to be fully opened (after having sections of it partially opened starting from 1983), opened in 1988.
 The next major section to be fully operational is the Jakarta-Cikampek section, spanning 72 km, this highway would become one of the most important and most used highway in Indonesia, as it is the fastest link between Jakarta and cities in eastern West Java, Central Java, and East Java.
 The Tangerang-Merak section is next to be completed, also spanning 72 km, this section was opened in 1992, fully connecting the Port of Merak with Jakarta, although links further east and south is not yet available through toll roads.
 Following the completion of the Tangerang-Merak section, construction along this network stagnated.

-In 1995, Soeharto proposed the acceleration of constructions of several toll roads, including several along this network.
+In 1995, Soeharto proposed to accelerate the construction of several toll roads, including several along this network.
 But this instruction is quickly hampered by the 1997 Asian financial crisis, leading to a Presidential Instruction calling off a large number of constructions along the country.
 During this era, only two sections of the toll road is completed, namely parts of the Jakarta Outer Ring Road completed in 1995 and the Palimanan-Kanci section (bypassing Cirebon).